-Finding a therapist can be difficult especially if you don't have the benefit of a referral, and you're unsure of the type of counseling that would best serve your needs.
-Sources such as Psychology Today can provide therapists in your area, as well as list the specific issues addressed by the counselors, psychotherapists, psychologists and psychiatrists.
+Finding a therapist can be difficult especially if you don't have the benefit of a referral, and you're likely unsure of the type of counseling that would best serve your needs.
+Sources such as Psychology Today can provide profiles of therapists in your area, as well as list the specific issues addressed by the counselors, psychotherapists, psychologists and psychiatrists.
 Professionals have expertise in many areas such as: grief and loss, aging, adolescent concerns, transitions, crisis counseling, anxiety, depression, addictions, alcoholism, stress reduction, trauma resolution, marital and relationship difficulties, family concerns, spirituality and more.
-Below are some typical types of psychotherapy modalities that psychotherapists use with their clients.
+Below are some typical types of psychotherapy modalities that psychotherapists and psychologists use with their clients.

 COGNITIVE BEHAVIORAL THERAPY OR CBT

 CBT is a short-term, goal-oriented treatment modality that aims to shift negative patterns of thinking as well as change problem behaviors.
 Therapist and client work together to identify faulty thinking patterns that contribute to symptoms such as depression and anxiety and create an action plan for change.
 Homework may be an integral part of this treatment modality and may consist of keeping track of feelings, thoughts and behaviors between sessions.
-Therapists who practice other forms therapy may believe that CBT is less effective because it doesn't address the root cause of suffering.
-Proponents of CBT feel that this form of treatment is superior to other forms of talk therapy in that it provides clients with new skills to use as symptoms arise and it exposes clients to problems such as phobias, thus allowing them to become desensitized to the feared object.
+Therapists who practice other forms of therapy may believe that CBT is less effective because it doesn't address the root cause of suffering.
+Proponents of CBT feel that this form of treatment is superior to other forms of talk therapy in that it provides clients with new skills to use as symptoms arise and it exposes clients to challenges, such as phobias, thus allowing them to become desensitized to the feared object.
 CBT is used for depression, anxiety, panic, phobias, worry, eating disorders and more.
 You can find a cognitive behavior therapist on sites such as Good Therapy and Psychology Today.

 DIALECTICAL BEHAVIOR THERAPY OR DBT